nevyk/tabitat/README.md

 # Tabitat

-A habitat for your tabs
+A habitat for your tabs.

 Tab icons created by strip - [Flaticon](https://www.flaticon.com/free-icons/tab)